Why private equity can be a good addition to your portfolio

 Why invest in private equity?

-Investors looking for higher returns and further diversification can consider adding private equity to their portfolios.
+Investors looking for higher return potential and further diversification can consider adding private equity to their portfolios.

 PE has the potential to increase the overall portfolio return.
-Private equity funds tend to offer more attractive returns, when compared to traditional assets like public equity and even other alternatives.
+Historical data shows private equity funds offered attractive returns, when compared to traditional assets like public equity and even other alternatives.

 Moreover, private equity helps to diversify your portfolio by mitigating both public market risk and cyclical risk.
 Diversification is best achieved when the investment portfolio is built with assets that are not perfectly correlated.

-PE funds’ returns have a low correlation with public markets.
-Although broader economic conditions might have an impact on each portfolio company’s performance at a fundamental level, PE fund managers work to create value over the long run, seek out long-term returns, and thus are unlikely to jump in and out of investments on a whim.
+PE funds’ returns have a lower correlation with public markets.
+Although broader economic conditions might have an impact on each portfolio company’s performance at a fundamental level, PE fund managers work to create value over the long run, seek out long-term returns.

 That stands in contrast with the public markets, which are highly liquid and may see many investors speculating and trying to time the market by trading frequently.